Jim-Kroovy/B.L.E.N.D/README.md

 - *Dope Sheet > Key*
 - Simple little operator that switches the rotation mode on the fcurves of actions.
 - Tasks:
-    - [ ] Rename?
     - [ ] Release

 **Armature Editing Stages**
 - *Properties > Armature/Bone*
 - Modular armature stages, easy to revert/progress through changes and switch between rigging on the fly.
 - Tasks:
-    - [ ] Rework object and data pushing to account for bones
+    - [ ] Rework object and data pushing
     - [ ] Release

 ## Unstable Add-ons